juniperbevensee/More_and_Better_AI/README.md

 Want to make and share your own personalised System prompts or stylistic choices?

-- Fork this repo and then place your personal modelfile text here:
+- Fork this repo and then replace the modelfile text below:
-(```

 FROM deepseek-r1

 # set the temperature to 1 [higher is more creative, lower is more coherent]